besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 ## The service

-Echo ip is a service that will echo back your public IP address.
-Original repo is hosted at https://ifconfig.co/ and as soon as I found out it was an opensource project that I could host myself I took the task to implement it in one of my VPS servers.
+Echoip is a service that will echo back your public IP address.
+Original repo is hosted at https://ifconfig.co/ and as soon as I found out it was an opensource project that I could host myself I took the task to implement it in one of my VPS servers running the docker daemon.

-Furthermore, the original author has implemented capabilities to read GeoIP databases and return more information on the visiting IP, such as Country, City, ASN and reverse PTR check.
+Furthermore, the original author has implemented capabilities to read GeoIP databases and return more information on the visiting IP, such as Country, City, ASN and reverse PTR check, see the section below that describes how to gat this data.

 ## Building the docker image

-Since I wanted to host my onwn container image, I opted to rebuild the container under and host it in my Docker Hub account.
+Since I wanted to host my own container image, I opted to rebuild the container and host it in my Docker Hub account.
 After authenticating with docker hub with `docker login`, I ran the following from the root directory using the exisitng `Dockerfile`:

 ```
-docker build -t beszan/echoip:v1.0 .
+docker build -t beszan/echoip:v1.0 .                  # Builds the image
-docker tag beszan/echoip:v1.0 beszan/echoip:latest
+docker tag beszan/echoip:v1.0 beszan/echoip:latest    # tags with latest so it is easy to use
-docker push beszan/echoip
+docker push beszan/echoip                             # push versions in docker hub
 ```

 The image is now hosted in my Docker Hub account.
+You can do the same with your docker username.

 ## Testing the container